mirjunaid26/mirjunaid26.github.io/docs/tutorial-basics/apptainers.md

 ```
 apptainer --help
 ```
-It will gice the description of the apptainer and various options using apptainer.
+It will give the description of the apptainer and various options using apptainer.
 There are lots of different options but we are going to focus on shell, run, exec, build, and sign and verify.
 We are not gonna cover everything.

 ```